yoshiohasegawa/python-data-structures/assets/long_description.md

 A Python package that contains common data structures.
 Data structures within this package also contain associated search and sorting algorithms.
 The intention of this package is mostly a learning endeavor but, it may also be used for various build purposes.
 I hope you find it easy to understand and interact with.
 If you have any questions or comments, please feel free to [reach out](#contact).

 # Getting Started
+Further information regarding this package can be found on GitHub: [python-data-structures](https://github.com/yoshiohasegawa/python-data-structures).
 ## Installation
 To get started, install the package:
 ```console